minwoo0611/MA-LIO/README.md

 ## Time Table

 ### 2023.04.21
-User can download the City dataset via Google Drive.
+Users can download the City dataset via Google Drive.
 ### 2023.04.20
 We have initiated the process of opening our private dataset, which is employed for evaluation purposes in our research paper.
 The City dataset is currently being uploaded via Google Drive.
 Upon completion of the upload, a link will be provided for access.
 ### 2023.04.19